Pediatric Epilepsy Surgery (cont.)

 For some patients the epileptic disorder is congenital, that is, the child is born with the predisposition to have epilepsy.
-In other patients the epileptic disorder is acquired, as a result of brain damage that occurred after birth.
+In other patients, the epileptic disorder is acquired because of brain damage that occurred after birth.

 The congenital epilepsies could be the result of the child having a gene that is responsible for the epileptic disorder; these are the genetic types of epilepsy.
 Alternatively, congenital epilepsy may be the result of factors that interfere with the development of the brain during gestation, resulting in brain malformations.